Skip to main content

 Fundamentals

-The core principle guiding the EEOC’s stance is that your participation in a must be truly voluntary.
+The core principle guiding the EEOC’s stance is that your participation in a wellness program must be truly voluntary.
 This concept is the bedrock of the regulations.
 For participation to be considered voluntary, you cannot be required to join a program, denied health coverage for choosing not to participate, or face any adverse employment action.

 The financial incentive is a key factor in determining whether a program is genuinely voluntary.
 A large incentive might feel less like a reward and more like a penalty for non-participation, which could be seen as coercive.
 This is why the EEOC has set specific limits on the value of these incentives.